-The Veterans and Family Support Program has a mission of giving something back to our veterans.
-Every veteran has sacrificed a part of his or her life to keep the American dream a reality. it is our obligation as an auxiliary to assist those who have served whenever possible.
-We can also help their families cope with the stress caused by deployment, physical and emotional injuries received during active duty, and other struggles related to being in the military.
-The National Veterans Service and The Veterans and Military Support Program are two parts of this program with distinct purposes for supporting our veterans, active military, and their families.
+The Veterans and Family Support Program has a mission of giving something back to our Veterans.
+Every veteran has sacrificed a part of their life to keep the American Dream a reality.
+It is our obligation as an Auxiliary to assist those who have served whenever possible.
+This includes assisting their families to cope with the stress of deployment, with its unexpected challenges while their loved one is away serving.
+This also includes physical and emotional injuries received during active duty and other struggles related to being in the military, some are seen, and many are unseen.
+The National Veterans Service and the Veterans and Military Support Program are two parts of this program with distinct purposes for supporting our veterans, active military, and their families.

 The Veterans and Military Support Program (VMS) contains three programs initiated by the VFW.
 They were created to serve our active duty and recently discharged military.

 - Military Assistance Program (MAP) provides financial assistance to Posts, Districts and Departments that are sponsoring military send offs, homecomings or other get togethers such as baby showers for veterans and their spouses.
 It will also assist with postage for Posts & Auxiliaries that are participating in Adopt- A-Unit.
 Guidelines for applying for these funds can be received from the VFW Veterans & Military Support Office @ 816-756-3390